Fun Things to do in Tampa Florida

 Even though we spent nine weeks in this part of Florida, we feel like we barely scratched the surface of the many attractions and activities.
 Fortunately for us, since Florida is our domicile state, we will definitely be back, and we’re looking forward to seeing more of the great places in this part of the state.
 If you have any recommendations for us, please tell us about them in the comments below.

-To see more about our recommendations for destinations we’ve been to, check out the posts HERE.
+To see more about our recommendations for destinations we’ve been to, check out THESE posts.